The gluteus medius are two muscles that form your outer hips. They create stability in the hips and contribute to healthy functioning of the back.

 Essentially, there’s no way to not be using it all day.
 What a reason to keep it happy.

-All standing balancing poses require the glute medius OF THE STANDING LEG.
+First, all standing poses — and especially balancing poses — require the glute medius OF THE STANDING LEG.
 Remember how we said it internally AND externally rotates the leg all at once?

 Just picture that!
 On your base/foundation leg — the one planted on the ground — it rolls the thigh rotationally inward at the same time that it rotates it outward.
-This creates an ever-active, always dynamic l i t e r a l balancing act.
+This creates an ever-active, always dynamic balancing act.
 It’s no wonder we wobble!

-You’ll also use the glute medius in the floating leg in poses like Half Moon, (when you suspend the leg out to the side against gravity and therefore make use of its abduction powers).
+Second: You’ll also use the glute medius any time you suspend the leg out to the side against gravity and therefore engage in abduction.

-First of all, notice your right hip.
+First of all, notice the hip of your base/bottom leg.
 Where is the weight?
-Is it shifted out to the right, or is it squarely centered?
+Is it shifted out to the side, or is it squarely centered?

 The tendency can be to let the weight shift laterally.
 If you find yourself doing this, know that you’re placing pressure on structures not meant to take this kind of weight.

-Refine it and kick on the gluteus medius by intentionally hugging your right hip in toward your center line.
+Kick on the gluteus medius by intentionally hugging your hips in toward your center line.
 When you do this, your hip will be stacked directly above your ankle and knee instead of jutting out to the side.

 What will happen when you squeeze the posterior fibers is that the entirety of your gluteus medius will now be participating in the stabilization of your hip.
-It’ll be functioning in the way it is intended instead of being bypassed by your reliance on joint dumping.
+It’ll be functioning in the way it is intended instead of being bypassed.

 Even better, you’ll notice that this intentional engagement serves to stand you TALLER, relieving pressure all the way up your spine and making it easier to kick on the abdominal muscles.

-More Balancing Yoga Poses to Strengthen the Glute Medius:
+4 More Balancing Yoga Poses to Strengthen the Gluteus Medius

 Remember, abduction is when you bring a limb away from your midline.
 It makes sense that the muscle sitting on your outer thigh would act to lift the leg like a lever out to the side.

-It is also responsible for w i d e n i n g your legs in wide-legged shapes like wide-legged seat and — less obviously — Warrior 2, Triangle, and Side Angle.
+The gluteus medius muscles are also responsible for widening your legs in wide-legged shapes like wide-legged seat and — less obviously — Warrior 2, Triangle, and Side Angle.

 Here are some yoga poses that feature thigh abduction: